-- 1. See Schedule B, an Associated Document to this procedure, for first offence academic misconduct procedures and appeal procedures. - 2.
-See Schedule C, an Associated Document to this procedure, for second offence and third offence academic misconduct procedures and appeal procedures. - 3.
-See Schedule D, an Associated Document to this procedure, for academic misconduct hearing processes and principles.
+1. See Schedule B, an Associated Document to this procedure, for first offence academic misconduct processes and appeal processes.

-C. Sanctions for Student Academic Misconduct

-- 1. SAIT may consider the following specific factors and any other factors it deems relevant when determining a sanction for a student's academic misconduct: - a) The academic misconduct's circumstances, severity, effect(s), and impact on others. - b) SAIT's previous decisions involving similar facts and circumstances and the need for consistency in decision-making. - c) The circumstances of any prior findings of academic misconduct.
+2. See Schedule C, an Associated Document to this procedure, for second, third, and fourth offence academic misconduct processes and appeal processes.
+3. See Schedule D, an Associated Document to this procedure, for academic misconduct hearing processes and principles.
+C. Sanctions for Student Academic Misconduct 1.
+SAIT may consider the following specific factors and any other factors it deems relevant when determining a sanction for a student's academic misconduct: a) The academic misconduct's circumstances, severity, effect(s), and impact on others. b) SAIT's previous decisions involving similar facts and circumstances and the need for consistency in decision-making. c) The student's prior finding of academic misconduct.
+Note that this is generally considered only in relation to the sanction being considered in a subsequent academic misconduct offence and requires consultation with the Office of Community Conduct.
+2. A student who has committed a first offence of academic misconduct will usually receive one or more of the following sanctions as determined by SAIT: The official controlled version of this document is held in the Board of Governors Office.
+Procedure AC.3.4.3 Page 5 of 9

-- 2. A student who has committed a first offence of academic misconduct will usually receive one or more of the following sanctions as determined by SAIT.: - a) Formal warning/reprimand. - b) Completion of a self-reflection activity, as determined in consultation with the Office of Community Conduct. - c) Requirement to complete academic integrity training as determined and managed by the Office of Community Conduct.
-This may include, but is not limited to, the student being required to retake PERS 050 Student Rights and Responsibilities or an equivalent course. - d) Resubmission of the coursework in question, with a maximum grade of D or 50% on that coursework. - e) A zero mark on the coursework or on the portion of the coursework in which the academic misconduct occurred. - f) Other appropriate sanctions, as determined in consultation with the Office of Community Conduct. - A student who has committed a second offence of academic misconduct will usually receive an F or NP grade in the course and be suspended from SAIT's courses, programs and services for up to one full calendar year (365 days) from the date of suspension. - i) If the suspension takes effect in the same term as when the misconduct occurred but before SAIT's withdrawal deadline for that term, the student will receive W grades in the other courses in which the student was registered in that term unless the student chooses to receive the grades earned in those courses. - ii) If the suspension takes effect in the same term as when the misconduct occurred but after SAIT's withdrawal deadline for that term, the student will receive the grades they have earned in the other courses in which the student was registered in that term. - iii) If the suspension takes effect in the term after the misconduct occurred, the student may be dropped from the courses in which the student is registered, as determined by the Office of the Registrar and Office of Community Conduct. - b) The suspension shall usually not be put into effect until the student has exhausted internal channels of appeal or has allowed the time to appeal to lapse, subject to section D of procedure AC.3.4.4 Student Non-Academic Conduct. - c) After the suspension has ended, the student may be eligible to reapply to the same program of study or to another SAIT program or course(s) and to have the student's full rights and status as a SAIT student restored.
-However, the student is not guaranteed to be offered a place in the same or another program, as this depends on space available in that program.
+- a) Formal warning/reprimand. - b) Completion of a self-reflection activity, as determined in consultation with the Office of Community Conduct. - c) Requirement to complete academic integrity training in consultation with and managed by the Office of Community Conduct. - d) Resubmission of the coursework in question, with a maximum grade of D or 50% on that coursework. - e) A zero mark on the coursework or on the portion of the coursework in which the academic misconduct occurred. - f) Other appropriate sanctions, as determined in consultation with the Office of Community Conduct. - 3.
+A student who has committed a second offence of academic misconduct will usually receive an F or NP grade in the course. - 4. a) A student who has committed a third offence of academic misconduct will usually receive an F or NP grade in the course and be suspended from SAIT's courses, programs and services for up to one full calendar year (365 days) from the date of the suspension. - i) If the suspension takes effect in the same term as when the misconduct occurred but before SAIT's withdrawal deadline for that term, the student will receive W grades in the other courses in which the student was registered in that term unless the student chooses to receive the grades earned in those courses. - ii) If the suspension takes effect in the same term as when the misconduct occurred but after SAIT's withdrawal deadline for that term, the student will receive the grades they have earned in the other courses in which the student was registered in that term. - iii) If the suspension takes effect in the term after the misconduct occurred, the student may be dropped from the courses in which the student is registered, as determined by the Office of the Registrar and Office of Community Conduct.